Choose your settings

 We could go on about savings for hours.
 But let’s make it quick.
 You can do yourself a big favour by closing your eyes, using your imagination and visualizing the road to your target:

-• Role play: say you set up an automatic transfer for $50 a week
+- Imagine you have a goal and set up an automatic transfer of $50 per week

 Now go through that same exercise for your other goals.
 Just change the amount you’ll need and the time you’ll need to save it.
 It gives you a pretty accurate picture of what you need to do.